ibexa/documentation-developer/docs/tutorials/platform_beginner/4_displaying_content_of_a_ride.md

     Note: the Level Field is static for now and uses the translation capacity.

-The Starting Point and Ending Point Google Maps rendering is not yet done.
+The Starting Point and Ending Point map rendering is not yet done.
 You will use the [MapLocation Field Type](../../guide/field_type_reference.md#maplocation-field-type) to render this Content Type.

 ### Add a new parameter to your override rule